hemisemidemipresent/cq/docs/commands/calculation.md

 just like q!bank, this is automatic.
 This calculates what level a hero will reach when it is placed on a round

+## herolevelby

+similar to `q!herolevel`.
+This time in reverse, calculates when you should place a hero to get specified level by specified round.

+## herolevelenergiser

+similar to `q!herolevel` but with the added paramter on which round you got energiser

 ## income

 q!income &lt;`startround`> &lt;`endround`> [`difficulty`]